 For years, people have debated whether or not Macs are immune to cyber threats.
 Of course, this is a stretch.
 Yes, Mac operating systems (OS) do provide a layer of standard security features that protect users from things like malware and viruses.
-However, we recommend supplementing these basic features with more advanced protection like a VPN.
+However, we recommend supplementing these basic features with more advanced protection like a premium VPN.

 The best VPN for Mac will hide your IP address, unlock geo-restricted content, block ads, and provide identity-theft protection.
 After testing hundreds of VPNs, our experts narrowed down the best options to the top 5 VPNs for Mac in 2023 below.